I/O Monitoring (UBC.io)

 Templates

-To speed up development there are ABAP templates for the use of single functions and the use of functions with multiple steps/LUWs.
-Please have a look at the package /UBC/IO_TEMPLATE.
+To speed up development, there are ABAP templates for the use of single operations and multi-step operations.

 Business Add-Ins (BADIs)

-The next steps depends on wether you want to use multiple bgRFC destinations for your interfaces or just use "one destination" for all of your UBC.io interfaces.
+The next steps depend on whether you want to use multiple bgRFC destinations for your interfaces or just use "one destination" for all of your UBC.io interfaces.
 Here you will find the steps needed to create a bgRFC destination + scheduler.

 A few notes:

-• The server group (see transaction RZ12) should be not initial.
-Consider using at least standard parallel_generators.
-By not specifying a server group the bgRFC uses all qualified servers in an SAP System according to automatic resource-allocation rules.
-However, by defining server groups, you can control which servers can be used for paralle -processing.
-An RFC group specifies the set of allowed servers as well as a mechanism to not overload, e.g. "use only 75% of max. allowed dialog processes".
+.
+By not specifying a server group, the bgRFC uses all qualified servers in an SAP System according to automatic resource-allocation rules.
+However, by defining server groups, you can control which servers can be used for parallel processing.
+An RFC group specifies the set of allowed servers as well as a mechanism to avoid overloading, e.g., "use only 75% of max. allowed dialog processes." - Prefixes

-You can play around mit the maximum possible parallelization by changing "Open Connections".
+You can experiment with the maximum possible parallelization by changing "Open Connections"

 Authorization